Volunteers

 Meet a Tutor!

-Meet Samih Baalbaki, a PLC Tutor!
-Samih currently works with three students in the Adult Learning Program.
-He was excited to take on the challenge of working with adults to help them improve their English language skills.
+PLC Tutor Samih currently works with students in the English Language Learners (ELL) program.
+He likes the challenge of working with adults to help them improve their English language skills.

-“I respect and admire the fact that they want to learn.
-It’s not easy for them.
-Learning a language is a big investment.” -Samih
+He respects and admires the fact that they want to learn English, which is not easy for them.

 Strength-Based Language!